mhahnFr/Object_Converter/README.md

 # Welcome to the Object_Converter!
 This repository contains a Java application that can parse 3D-Worlds in the Wavefront format as well as in its proper format, called *GWO*.
 An opened world can be written in both file formats.
+It requires a Java runtime environment in version 9 or higher.

 ## Idea
 The initial idea for this project was to create a file format for 3D-Worlds